smazzin/elevateheating/content/heat-pump-tune-up.md

 # Get Years of Use From Your Heat Pump Unit

-## HEAT PUMP TUNE-UP SERVICES IN BEAVERTON, OR AND GREATER PORTLAND AREA
+## Heat Pump Tune-Up services in Bethany, OR and surrounding areas

-If you use a heat pump for electric heat and cooling in Beaverton, OR and the surrounding Portland Oregon Metro Area and you want to get good use out of it. we will help keep your heat pump unit running efficiently for years with regular maintenance and tune-ups.
+If you use a heat pump for electric heat and cooling in Beaverton, OR and the surrounding Portland Oregon Metro Area and you want to get good use out of it, we will help keep your heat pump unit running efficiently for years with regular maintenance and tune-ups.

 A heat pump tune-up will include: